wegnerce/smk_emseq/README.md

 Read pairs are subsequently mapped onto the bisulfite-treated genome, alignments with identical mapping positions are removed.
 Methylations are extracted for all three contexts (CpG, CHH, CHX) and used to generate a `.bedGraph` and coverage file.
 The latter can be used for downstream methylation analysis.

-The below DAG graph outlines the different processes of the workflow, exemplarily for two file pairs La.1* and Nd.1*.
+The below DAG graph outlines the different processes of the workflow.

 ![DAG of smk_emseq.](dag.svg)